(This post contains affiliate links. Read my full disclosure.)

 I particularly liked the guidance for new Executives: there are case studies and boxed examples that help bring the theory into a practical setting.
 There are also discussions of the more complex concepts for Project Board members.
 The explanation of different types of tolerances in Chapter 3 is comprehensive and will no doubt assist project managers in securing tolerance limits on future projects.

 There are also practical shortcuts, like draft agendas for Project Board meetings and benefits reviews.
 However, I felt there could be more emphasis on the importance of a successful handover to operations, as this is often missed in projects and the support of the Executive is making sure this happens effectively is essential.

-The book provides clear guidance as to what is expected of the project manager, as well as how to select the right project manager for the project.
+The book provides clear guidance as to what is expected of the project manager in the PRINCE2 framework, as well as how to select the right project manager for the project.
 Chapter 8 offers advice on what to do if the project manager selected requires too much support or is failing to manage by exception, and again, this is good, practical advice for new Executives.